alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 <p id="sortOrder">Sort by:</p>
 ```

+If you want to see this in action, check out [the demo page](/files/2025/static-site-demo.html?demoId=sorting).

 [array_sort]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort

-## Pagination
+<h2 id="pagination">Use pagination to break up long lists</h2>

+If you have a really long list of items, you may want to break them into multiple pages.

+This isn't something I do very often.
 Modern web browsers are very performant, and you can put thousands of elements on the page without breaking a sweat.
-I've only had to add pagination in a couple of very image-heavy sites -- mostly text-based sites I just show everything, because my lists aren't that large.
+I've only had to add pagination in a couple of very image-heavy sites -- if it's a text-based site, I just show everything.
 (You may notice that, for example, there are no paginated lists anywhere on this site.
 By writing lean HTML, I can fit all my lists on a single page.)

-But on the rare occasions I want to add pagination, this doesn't require too much JavaScript.
+On the rare occasions I want to add pagination, this doesn't require too much more JavaScript.

 {%
   picture